-Types of Coffee Bean and its Varieties
+Types of Coffee Beans and Varieties

 In this article I am going to discuss the different types of coffee that are produced throughout the world.
-There are of course different ways you can ask 'what are these types of coffee?' but, in general, there are different species of coffee plant and within these species a diverse range of varieties.
+There are of course different ways you can ask 'what are these types of coffee beans?' but, in general, there are different species of coffee plant and within these species a diverse range of varieties.

 Arabica and Robusta

 There are, in fact, 124 different species of coffee tree that have been identified (source: Kew Science: Coffea).
-However, there are only two main species of coffee that make up the bulk of coffee production in the world.
+However, there are only two main species of coffee beans that make up the bulk of coffee production in the world.
 They are Arabica and Robusta.

 Robusta (coffea canephora is its official title) is so-called because it is much more resistant to pests and diseases but has one major drawback - it doesn't taste very good.
 So why, if the flavour is not as nice, do we still grow Robusta in significant quantities?
 Well, it's very cheap to produce because it doesn't need to grow at altitude, contains much more caffeine than Arabica and has a much stronger flavour.
-One of the largest producers of Robusta is Vietnam.
+One of the largest producers of Robusta in the world is Vietnam.

 The vast majority of Robusta coffee beans are sent to large manufacturing plants who then use it to create instant coffee granules.
 So beware - instant coffee made with Robusta contains more caffeine than it's much more flavoursome relative Arabica!
 It's also present in smaller quantities in some espresso blends because it improves the crema (head) on the espresso drink and introduces a bitter background flavour that is more prominent when mixed with milk.

-When considering types of coffee, particularly within the Arabica species, there are a multitude of varieties that are cultivated across the world.
+When considering types of coffee beans, particularly within the Arabica species, there are a multitude of varieties that are cultivated across the world.
 These varieties have either been bred specifically or have developed through natural genetic mutation.
 They have been developed for many reasons, not just for flavour but also in an attempt to combat the two main enemies of the coffee tree: Coffee Leaf Rust disease and the Coffee Borer beetle.